pinzonjulian/ux-for-lean-startups-notes/README.md

 3. After the user has finished, ask questions that spark a discusison. **Do not use Yes or No questions.
 You want to get people talking**.
 4. Always ask followup questions.
 "Was it cool?" "yes" "WHAT WAS COOL ABOUT IT?!!"
 Ding ding ding!
 5. Let the user fail.

+## Chapter Three: Faster user research

+### Iteration
+>Patterns start to emerge in usability research after the first few tests.
+After five, you're really just hearing all the same stuff over and over again.

+For most type of researches, you want to find the minimum number of people you can interview before you start to see a pattern --> 5 seems to be the magic number.

+For some types of tests, you may need larger numbers.
+Like (5 second tests)[#five-second-tests] that may need around 10 to 15 people.

+The key is to
+1. Take data from those few tests
+2. Analize it
+3. Look for patterns
+4. Refine your prototype
+5. Rinse and repeat

+In usability testing, keep doing this pattern until the user passes all the tests with relative ease and minimal confusion.
+For landing page tests, iterate until people actually understand what your product does.

+> Whatever type of research you're doing, keep it small and then iterating will always give you the best return in the least amount of time.

+### Remote testing
+The only types of tests you *really* need to do in person are the ones where you need to understand the environment where the user will be using your product.

+Use gotomeeting.com, skype etc. Be sure to test your platform beforehand to invest your time with the user wisely.

+### Unmoderated testing
+These are great to validate usability issues and find out if a person with no context can use your product but do not give specific insights about your specific market (unless you recruit specific people to do the tests).

+Resources:
+usertesting.com

+### Surveys
+> ... they're not a replacement for listening to customers talk about their needs or watching people use your product.

+> ... this sort of qualitative research isn't a statistically significant science experiment.
+It often doesn't have to be.
+All it has to do is present you with some likely hypotheses you can later test in a more thorough manner.

+> By using qualitative research to generate your hypotheses and realizing that surveys are only good at validating or invalidating those hypotheses, you can turn surveys into an incredibly powerful tool. **Just don't try to use them to come up with new ideas.
+They're the wrong tool for that.**

+### Excuses people use for not doing research
+1. It's a design standard.

+   Sometimes people think by using design standards they can skip testing.
+Wrong!
+This doesn't mean you have to research every minor change to your site but you should keep an eye on how changes affect user behavior.

+2. Company X does it this way...
+You're not solving the same problems as Google/Apple/Facebook and your customers are very different to theirs.
+Get inspired by them but test your own ideas.

+3. We don't have time or money
+You'll save time and money if you do research/testing on time.
+Even if your past your deadline, take time to test.

+4. We're new.
+We'll fix it later.
+Great.
+Cut something else but not on UX research and testing.
+Cut cool looks or dashing features.
+> Take a few hours to show your ideas to users informally, and you will save your future self many hours of rework.

+5. It's my vision, User will just screw it up.

+Your goal is to solve a problem by using user feedback.
+This doesn't mean to sacrifice your vision.